 Malden is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 61,068 people and 11 constituent neighborhoods, Malden is the 17th largest community in Massachusetts.
-Malden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Malden has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Malden are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Malden is a decidedly white-collar city, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Malden isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Malden are a mix of both white- and blue-collar jobs.
 Overall, Malden is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Malden who work in office and administrative support (14.39%), sales jobs (9.34%), and management occupations (8.95%).
+There are especially a lot of people living in Malden who work in office and administrative support (14.11%), sales jobs (9.13%), and management occupations (8.73%).

 Also of interest is that Malden has more people living here who work in computers and math than 95% of the places in the US.

 Malden is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Malden is English.
 Other important languages spoken here include Chinese and Spanish.